rmldj/hcp-utils/README.md

 ## Installation

-Make sure that you have the following packages installed
+Make sure that you have the following packages installed (e.g. using [miniconda](https://docs.conda.io/en/latest/miniconda.html))
 ```
 nibabel, nilearn, numpy, scikit-learn, matplotlib, pandas, scipy
 ```
 Then install with
 ```
-pip install hcp_utils   # TO BE IMPLEMENTED
+pip install hcp_utils
 ```
 upgrade with
 ```